anirudhpnbb/Pyostie/README.md

 A very elegant and simple library to extract text from many file formats.

 This  module can extract text from PDfs, Office files, text files, Image files.
 Also, we generate an excel file which gives you some deeper insights into the text.
-We are now only extracting insights for Image formats only.( More to come soon.)
+We are now only extracting insights for Image and PDF formats only.( More to come soon.)

 ## Installation